-1) Temporary community signs
+1) Temporary Community Signs

-- (a) To install a temporary community sign or sign for a free community event within the City of Vincent a location plan and plan of the sign shall be submitted online here. - (b) The sign must meet the following requirements -
+- (a) To install a temporary community sign or sign for a free community event for 30 days or less, within the City of Vincent, a location plan and plan of the sign shall be submitted online here. - (b) The sign must meet the following requirements -

-1 advertising a local community event with free admission that is open to the general public or a free service that is located or accessible within the City; 2 located minimum 1.5 m away from any traffic signage and located as to not impede sight lines for pedestrians or vehicles; 3 does not exceed 1.5m in height and does not exceed an area of 1.5 m ; 4 is not attached to a tree; 5 is placed so as not to obstruct or impede use of any pedestrian path; 6 is not attached to any existing street furniture; 7 is not located within or adjacent to the road reserve of Charles Street or East Parade; 8 is made of non-reflective material and is not of a colour distracting to vehicle drivers; 9 relates only to the event or service, with the exception that a third party sponsoring the event may include a logo or similar acknowledgement on the sign, provided it does not occupy more than 20% of the sign's face area.
-This does not include the City's logo; 10 can only be installed for a period of no more than 30 days; 11 is removed within 24 hours after the date of the event or, if advertising a service, immediately on the conclusion of the 30 day period; 12 complies with the City Local Government Property Local Law - signage provisions.
+1 advertising a local community event with free admission that is open to the general public or a free service that is located or accessible within the City; 2 located minimum 1.5 m away from any traffic signage and located as to not impede sight lines for pedestrians or vehicles; 3 does not exceed 1.5m in height and does not exceed an area of 1.5 m 2 ; 4 is not attached to a tree; 5 is placed so as not to obstruct or impede use of any pedestrian path; 6 is not attached to any existing street furniture; 7 is not located within or adjacent to the road reserve of Charles Street or East Parade; 8 is made of non-reflective material and is not of a colour distracting to vehicle drivers; 9 relates only to the event or service, with the exception that a third party sponsoring the event may include a logo or similar acknowledgement on the sign, provided it does not occupy more than 20% of the sign's face area.
+This does not include the City's logo; 10 is removed within 24 hours after the date of the event or, if advertising a service, immediately on the conclusion of the 30 day period; 11 complies with the City Local Government Property Local Law - signage provisions.

-(c) Any sign that does not comply with the provisions above and does not have Development Approval from the City will be removed by the City immediately and held for 24 hours before disposal.
+- (c) The City agrees that a temporary community sign may be installed for a maximum of 30 days in any 12 month period without the need for Development Approval as long as the sign meets the above requirements. - (d) Any sign that does not comply with the provisions above and does not have Development Approval from the City will be removed by the City immediately and held for 24 hours before disposal.